Rock sandpiper: Description

 Adults have short yellow legs and a medium thin dark bill.
 The body is dark on top with a slight purplish gloss and mainly white underneath.
 The breast is smeared with grey and the rump is black.
-The Pribilof Islands subspecies of this bird shows a bold black belly patch.
+The nominate subspecies from the Pribilof Islands shows a bold black belly patch in breeding plumage; the other three subspecies more closely resemble purple sandpiper than they do the nominate subspecies.

 Distribution and habitat

 Birds migrate south to rocky ice-free Pacific coasts in winter.
 The subspecies leap frog each other for winter, with more northerly breeders passing south of more southerly breeders.
+It reproduces in tundra habitats, typically favoring drier and more desolate areas with limited vegetation such as lichen, moss, and sparse grasses.
 It can form rather large wintering flocks.

 Rock Sandpipers which spend the non-breeding season in the Pacific Basin, Alaska, have to endure harsh conditions where they rely on high prey quality, especially of their primary prey - the bivalve Macoma balthica.

 Behaviour and ecology

 Breeding

 Their breeding habitat is the northern tundra on Arctic Pacific coast of Alaska and the Aleutian and Pribilof Islands.
 The birds also breed in Kamchatka and the Kuril Islands.
 The breeding pair is usually monogamous, with pair bonds usually lasting several years.
 They nest on the ground either elevated on rocks or in lower damp location.
 The male makes several scrapes; the female chooses one and lays 4 eggs.
 Both male and female take the responsibility for incubation.